ibm-cloud-docs/databases-for-mongodb/high-availability.md

 ### WiredTiger Memory Cache

-{{site.data.keyword.databases-for-mongodb}} uses the [WiredTiger storage engine, which uses both the filesystem memory cache and an internal memory cache](https://docs.mongodb.com/manual/core/wiredtiger/#memory-use).
-MongoDB is most performant when it serves your data from its internal cache, a little less performant when the data is in the filesystem cache, and least performant when it has to grab your data from disk.
+{{site.data.keyword.databases-for-mongodb}} uses the [WiredTiger storage engine, which uses both the file system memory cache and an internal memory cache](https://docs.mongodb.com/manual/core/wiredtiger/#memory-use).
+MongoDB is most performant when it serves your data from its internal cache, a little less performant when the data is in the file system cache, and least performant when it has to grab your data from disk.

 The default size of the internal cache is `50% of (total RAM - 1 GB)` or `256 MB`, whichever is larger.

 For example, the minimum memory size of a {{site.data.keyword.databases-for-mongodb}} deployment is 1024 MB per data member, so the internal cache is 256 MB (because `1024 MB - 1 GB = 0`).

-The remaining allocated memory is used for all other host processes and the filesystem cache.
-The internal/filesystem cache ratio is not user-configurable on your deployment, but you can scale the total amount of memory to adjust the internal cache to make your database more performant.
+The remaining allocated memory is used for all other host processes and the file system cache.
+The internal/file system cache ratio is not user-configurable on your deployment, but you can scale the total amount of memory to adjust the internal cache to make your database more performant.

 For example, if you scale the memory to 2048 MB per member the internal cache size becomes 1024 MB. `2048 MB - 1 GB = 1024 MB.`